Loading Image

 All candidates must have studied both micro and macroeconomics to qualify.

-If you graduated more than five years ago then you must give examples of how you have maintained your economic knowledge in the relevant section of the application form.
+If you graduated more than five years ago then you must give examples of how you have maintained your economic knowledge in the pop up box on the application form.

 • Please note that it is possible to meet the nationality requirements and still not be legally entitled to work in the UK.